rhelms/DataTablesDotNet/readme.md

 So, here it is.
 The code has been cleaned up, it uses Paul's Expression code for building the filters/sorts, and it doesn't stringify the datatables data which cuts the data sent pretty much in half.
 I also added a model binder so it all "just works".

+This version uses the 1.10 version of the DataTables API.
 ---

 How to use